Wade E Taylor

 In its present form, the outworking of it will be manifested within us as “righteousness, and peace, and joy, in the Holy Spirit.”
 (Romans 14:17).
 In “that day” it will transform the Nations.

-My prayer is that you will understand what Jesus is saying to you, and then begin to press into this Kingdom.
+Accept what Jesus is saying to you, and then begin to press into this Kingdom.